reepc/Handwriting-text-recognition-with-ChatGPT-Correction/README.md

 ## Contact
 If you have any problem, question or want to share your using experience, feel free to contact with guwanjun0530@outlook.com

+## TODOs
+Change the decoder to a speech decoder and train it to make it generate speech.

+Improve line segmentation and ruling line removal.

+Make a Chinese version.